Benigembla: Economy and tourism

 In the Living Museum of Benigembla, art comes to life in its streets.
 Benigembla is also known for its graffiti, or Street Art.
-Every year in the spring, or at the beginning of summer, a festival is organized in which graffiti artists from all over the world participate.
-Among the participants is Otoño Graffiti de la Shara, the Mexican Juan Andrés Vera, or Xolaka among many other renowned artists.
+Every year in the late spring, or at the beginning of summer, a festival is organized in which graffiti artists from all over the world participate.
+Among the participants is Tardor Graffiti of the Xara, the Mexican Juan Andrés Vera, or Xolaka among many other renowned international street artists.

 This festival has been celebrated since 2018, filling the facades of the streets of Benigembla with art and color.
 One more opportunity to visit this charming town to soak up art.
+Many visitors come from all over to visit us because of the high quality of artwork.

 Some of the exteriors of the film "Her Majesty the Minor" were filmed in the fields of Benigembla, in October 2006, a super European production of the French director Jean-Jacques Annaud, who also directed The films "Seven Years in Tibet" and "The Name of the Rose".